zenml-io/zenml-projects/customer-churn/README.md

 ## Continuous model deployment with Seldon Core

 While building the real-world workflow for predicting whether a customer will churn or not, you might not want to train the model once and deploy it to production.
 Instead, you might want to train the model and deploy it to production when something gets triggered.
-This is where one of our recent integrations is invaluable: [Seldon Core](https://github.com/zenml-io/zenml/tree/main/examples/seldon_deployment).
+This is where one of our recent integrations is valuable: [Seldon Core](https://github.com/zenml-io/zenml/tree/main/examples/seldon_deployment).

 [Seldon Core](https://github.com/SeldonIO/seldon-core) is a production-grade open-source model serving platform.
 It packs a wide range of features built around deploying models to REST/GRPC microservices, including monitoring and logging, model explainers, outlier detectors, and various continuous deployment strategies such as A/B testing and canary deployments, and more.

-It also comes equipped with a set of built-in model server implementations designed to work with standard formats for packaging ML models that greatly simplify serving models for real-time inference.

 In this project, we build a continuous deployment pipeline that trains a model and then serves it with Seldon Core as the industry-ready model deployment tool of choice.
 If you are interested in learning more about Seldon Core, you can check out the [ZenML example](https://github.com/zenml-io/zenml/tree/main/examples/seldon_deployment).
 The following diagram shows the flow of the whole pipeline:
 ![seldondeployment](_assets/seldoncorecontinousdeployment.gif)